segabl/exalted-emerald/README.md

 - Expands Mauville City to make it more lively
 - Changes Mossdeep City music to use Dewford Town music (Rustboro music is overused)
 - Makes the name rater actually rate your nicknames
+- Makes NPCs use different Pokéballs depending on their trainer class